-Psymedia : Twisted System went on hiatus in 2009, but it seems you guys are somewhat back.
+Twisted System went on hiatus in 2009.
 Were there obstacles in being a trio that caused the break?

-Psymedia : What are your thoughts on Shift’s recent comments, particularly about short sets at outdoors and stale lineups?
+What are your thoughts on Shift’s comments regiarding short sets and stale lineups at festivals?

 Artists are getting bent over and shoved up the ass by promoters in Cape Town.
 The pay-to-crowd attendance ratio is drastically disproportionate in favour of the promoter.
 Promoters also seem to think that the more names they can cram onto a line-up the better the event is going to be – BULLSHLAGGA!
 Recently there have been times when a promoter will book me to play for half an hour back to back with someone else!
 What a fucking joke!
 There should be a limited amount of live-acts allowed to play at events and the rest should be DJs with a minimum of 2 hour sets.
 NO stop, starting after each set.
 DJs must mix into and out of each other so that the crowd doesn’t even know the DJ has changed.